Summer 2020 – Please find below useful Parent FAQs regarding our return to school in the wake of COVID 19.

 We encourage punctuality and good attendance at school as we believe that this reinforces a positive attitude to learning and the world of work in later life.
 However, of course there will be times when children are too ill to attend.
 Parents can contact us for advice if they are in doubt about whether to send their child to school or not.
 Please note that we do not accept children in school until 48 hours after sickness and or diarrhoea have passed.

-Please could parents contact the school (preferably before 9am) to inform us about an absence, and the expected duration.
+Please could parents contact the school (preferably before 9am) to inform us about an absence, and the expected duration, either by phone or the Schoolzine App.

 Can the school give my child medication if they are ill?